paratestphp/paratest/README.md

 # Caveats

-1. Constants exposed by test classes consumed by other test classes are not supported.
+1. Constants, static methods, static variables and everything exposed by test classes consumed by other test classes (including Reflection) are not supported.
 This is due to a limitation of the current implementation of `WrapperRunner` and how PHPUnit searches for classes.
-The fix is put the constants into classes which are not tests _themselves_.
+The fix is put shared code into classes which are not tests _themselves_.

 # For Contributors: Testing paratest itself